unmonoqueteclea/dotfiles/readme.md

 # ⚙️ unmonoqueteclea's dotfiles

 These are the dotfiles that powers my daily work.
-I use `Ubuntu 22.04` (although sometimes I test them on `macOS`.
 My `GNU Emacs` configuration is also included in the repository.

+I use `Ubuntu 22.04` with `GNOME 42` and `gdm3` as login screen display manager. `Wayland` is used as the default display server.
+`XWayland` provides an X server running on top of wayland for X11 applications that does not support `Wayland` yet.

 ## quickstart
 Just do: